WPDevelopers/notificationx/README.txt

 - Or [rate us](https://notificationx.com/go/review-nx) on WordPress

-🔥 GET FREEBIES FOR YOUR WORDPRESS SITE
+### 🎁 GET FREEBIES FOR YOUR WORDPRESS SITE ###

 Consider checking out our other WordPress solutions & boost your WordPress website:

-🔝 [Essential Addons For Elementor](https://wordpress.org/plugins/essential-addons-for-elementor-lite/): Most popular Elementor addons with 70+ widgets & ready blocks
+🔝 [Essential Addons For Elementor](https://wordpress.org/plugins/essential-addons-for-elementor-lite/): Most popular Elementor extensions with 700,000+ active users in the WordPress repository

 📄 [EmbedPress](https://wordpress.org/plugins/embedpress/): EmbedPress lets you embed videos, images, posts, audio, maps and upload PDF, DOC, PPT & all other types of content into your WordPress site with one-click and showcase it beautifully for the visitors.

-☁ [Templately](https://wordpress.org/plugins/templately/): Free templates library for Elementor & Gutenberg along with the cloud collaboration for WordPress.
+☁ [Templately](https://wordpress.org/plugins/templately/): Ultimate Template clouds with 400+ ready templates for Elementor & Gutenberg along with FREE cloud collaboration with your team

 📚 [BetterDocs](https://wordpress.org/plugins/betterdocs/): Best Documentation & Knowledge Base Plugin for WordPress reduce manual support tickets & improve user experience.

 ⏰ [WP Scheduled Posts](https://wordpress.org/plugins/wp-scheduled-posts/): Advanced editorial calendar & complete solution for WordPress Post Scheduling, social sharing, missed scheduled alerts and more.

-⭐ [ReviewX](https://wordpress.org/plugins/reviewx/): WooCommerce Product review plugin that allows users to submit product reviews with multiple criteria, photos, video and more.
+⭐ [ReviewX](https://wordpress.org/plugins/reviewx/): WooCommerce Product review plugin that allows users to submit product reviews with multiple criteria, photos, videos, and more.

 ⚡ [Flexia](http://wordpress.org/plugins/flexia): Most lightweight, customizable & multi purpose theme for WordPress.